storesafe/cordova-sqlite-storage/README.md

 - add this plugin according to the instructions above;
 - double-check that you follwed the steps in [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist);
 - try a simple test program;
-- double-check the troubleshooting steps and pitfalls in [brodybits / Cordova-troubleshooting-guide](https://github.com/brodybits/Cordova-troubleshooting-guide)
+- double-check the pitfalls in [brodybits / Avoiding-some-Cordova-pitfalls](https://github.com/brodybits/Avoiding-some-Cordova-pitfalls)

 If you continue to see the issue in the fresh, clean Cordova project:
 - Make the simplest test program you can to demonstrate the issue, including the following characteristics: